Embed YouTube videos on your WordPress website can immensely improve your viewers’ experience.

 0 means no, and

-We already know how to get the embed iframe code of our desired video after reading the sections above.
+Once reading the sections above, we already know how to get the embed iframe code of our desired video.

 Subsequently, let’s say that we would like to make our puppy video start playing automatically on page load.

 We can see that the table above indicates that the autoplay option is

 Now we need to add a question mark (

 ?) followed by the desired option (autoplay) to the iframe code, and the result will look like so:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/g6eB8IeX_cs?autoplay=1&" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 autoplay=1& inside the

 src attribute to the right of the URL.